nathanhornby/alchemist-theme/README.md

 ---

-Created as my favourite ST theme's have some minor issues with aspects of the Elixir Syntax.
+Created as my favourite ST theme's have some minor issues with aspects of the Elixir syntax.
 This is a work in progress.

-Contributions welcome!
+**Contributions welcome!**

 ## Installation